channa313/Mahamadayaz-Portfolio/README.md

 ### Content
 - Update personal information in `index.html`
-- Replace images in the `asset/` folder
+- Replace images in the `Assets/` folder
 - Modify project details and descriptions
 - Update contact information and social links

 ### Styling
-- Modify CSS in `styles1.css`
+- Modify CSS in `style.css`
 - Add new animations and effects
 - Customize responsive breakpoints
 - Update typography and spacing